CQCL/pytket-docs/manual/manual_compiler.rst

 :py:meth:`Circuit.qubit_discard` can be used to achieve the same on individual qubits.

-Note that we are now restricted in how we can compose our circuit with other circuits.
+.. warning:: Note that we are now restricted in how we can compose our circuit with other circuits.
 When composing after another circuit, a "created" qubit becomes a Reset operation.
 Whem composing before another circuit, a "discarded" qubit may not be joined to another qubit unless that qubit has itself been "created" (so that the discarded state gets reset to zero).

 Initial simplification
 ~~~~~~~~~~~~~~~~~~~~~~